 The Main Course:

 L.T.
-Elliot was born in 1981 in Salt Lake City, Utah.
+Elliot was born in Salt Lake City, Utah.
 At three years old, she learned to read while sitting on her father’s lap as he read the newspaper and any number of books.
 He taught her two great truths: reading soothes the soul, and the back of a horse is good for the heart of a man (or woman).
 Laura took both sentiments to heart and as a result, spent most of her growing years reading when she should have been working, and racing the horses when expressly forbidden by her mother.
 She regrets neither.

 Laura credits her love of the fantasy genre to Malificent from Disney’s Sleeping Beauty and later to an intuitive substitute teacher who spent six months exposing students to a myriad of genre fiction.
 It was during this experiment that Laura first read Anne McCaffery’s Dragonsong.
 That book was chased up by Mary Herbert’s Dark Horse series, J.R.R.
 Tolkien’s The Hobbit, and countless others.
 She blames the back wall shelf inside Waldenbooks and the couches inside Barnes & Noble for being gateway drugs to deeper thinking.
 She mourns the loss of Waldenbooks—and B&N’s couches.

 At eight years old, Laura’s first attempt at writing resulted in a dark fairy tale about war and interracial relationships, the fruit of which birthed magic itself.
 From there she moved on to designing her own comic books and her “doodles” earned her many a low grade and extra chores at home.
 All these years later, she still can’t help filling up the margins with drawings.